rbe549/rbe549.github.io/hw0.md

 - Any functions regarding reading, writing and displaying/plotting images in `cv2`, `matplotlib`
 - Basic math utilities including convolution operations in `numpy` and `math`
 - `KMeans` clustering from `sklearn` or `scipy`
-- `tf.layers` and `tf.nn` API for implementing network architecture
+- `torch.nn` API for implementing network architecture
-- `tf.image` for data augmentation
+- `torchvision.transform` for data augmentation
 - Any functions for pretty plots